Exxon CEO Tillerson to see bonus, salary go higher

-(Reuters) - The chief executive officer of Exxon Mobil Corp (XOM.N), the world’s largest publicly traded oil company, will take home a higher salary next year and his bonus increases 5 percent.
+Dec 4 (Reuters) - The chief executive officer of Exxon Mobil Corp, the world’s largest publicly traded oil company, will take home a higher salary next year and his bonus increases 5 percent.

 The CEO will receive about half the bonus in cash by the end of this year, while the payout of the balance is linked to the company’s earnings, the filing said.